rust-lang/rfcs/text/0000-partial_types.md

 Where :
  - `%ignore` is a "don't care which exactly" quasi filed-access (`%_` is a whole type access and it is unclear if we could use it in both contents)

-But `%ignore Self::_` quasi-filed-access of quasi-field looks annoying, so we simplify a bit adding `%any : %ignore Self::_`.
+But `%ignore _` quasi-filed-access of quasi-field looks annoying, so we simplify a bit adding `%any : %ignore _`.

 Since using `%ignore` filed in the function body is **unsafe by type** (we have no guarantee, that some field is permitted), trying to use ignoring field is a compile error.